stephanmajda/transcriptomics_R_course/README.md

                                    colData = samps,
                                    design = ~condition)
 ```
-The design formula represent the variable of interest e.g. treated vs no treatment.
+The design formula represents the variable of interest e.g. treated vs no treatment.
 If you look at the list you will find genes with only 1-2 counts, these are probably random hits.
 In any case, the values are so low that it is difficult to make a meaningful statement about them.
 ```
 # minimal filter
 keep <- rowSums(counts(dds)) >= 10
 dds <- dds[keep,]
 ```
-For each gene should be in our example 10 hits.
+For each gene should be 10 hits in our example.
 ```
 dds$condition <- relevel(dds$condition, ref = "ND") # which level represents the control group e.g. WT